jibrelnetwork/jwallet-web-keystore/README.md

 | accountId | String | Unique ID of account                                                     |
 | iteration | Number | Iteration index (aka page for pagination) to generate bunch of addresses |

+**Notes:**
+  * password is not needed for read-only accounts
-Note: addresses count to generate per one iteration can be managed by `addressesCountToGenerate` constructor parameter.
+  * addresses count to generate per one iteration can be managed by `addressesCountToGenerate` constructor parameter.

 ##### Returns